risingwavelabs/risingwave-docs-legacy/docs/deploy/deploy-k8s-helm.md

 psql -h localhost -p 4567 -d dev -U root
 ```

+You can monitor the RisingWave cluster using the monitoring stack.
+For details, see [Monitoring a RisingWave cluster](/manage/monitor-risingwave-cluster.md).

 ## Optional: Customize your RisingWave deployment

 During installation or upgrade, you can customze your RisingWave deployment by providing the configuration file `values.yml`.
 You should edit the file before specifying it during installation or upgrade.